KQM-git/TCL/characters/electro/razor.md

 Razor lunges forward and slams down with a claw that deals AoE Electro damage in front of Razor.

 * When hitting an enemy generates one electro sigil, you can have three sigils at once and each sigil increases Razor's ER by 20%.
-* The duration of the sigils is 18s and is refreshed everytime you press Claw and Thunder.
+* The duration of the sigils is 18s and is refreshed every time you press Claw and Thunder.

 **Hold**